nasa/oceandata-notebooks/docs/notebooks/oci/oci_moana.md

 ax1.set_ylabel("Median Abundance (Syn & Pico)", color="black")
 ax1.tick_params(axis="y", labelcolor="black")

-# Create a secondary y-axis for prococcus_moana
+# Create a secondary y-axis for prococcus_moana abundance, which is typically on a different scale than the other types
 ax2 = ax1.twinx()
 ax2.plot(
     pro_ts["date"],